 Ariane graduated as an animal physiotherapist from Harper Adams University in July 2018.
 As part of her degree, Ariane spent several months at the Queen Mother Hospital for Small Animals in Hertfordshire.
 During this time, she worked alongside their in-house physiotherapist, and went on to develop a keen interest in neurological rehabilitation and arthritis management.

 Ariane has also undertaken further training in laser therapy.
 In addition, Ariane also attends several CPD events a year; enabling her to learn new skills and develop her knowledge.

 Sophie has been receiving physiotherapy for just a few weeks but in this time we have seen a great improvement in her walking.
 She has gone from not wanting to put her leg on the ground, and limping badly, to walking much more easily.
-This has been achieved through exercise and state-of-the-art K-laser treatment, administered with the skill and patience of Leanne (Sophie can be a very vocal patient, even though she likes seeing Leanne and receiving treats!).
+This has been achieved through exercise and state-of-the-art laser therapy treatment, administered with the skill and patience of Leanne (Sophie can be a very vocal patient, even though she likes seeing Leanne and receiving treats!).
 We have also been given a lot of really helpful advice on exercises, diet and the use of a brace for Sophie's leg.
 Thanks to all at Cromwell's.